 - Student interest inventories or strengths-based assessments

 - Time to observe students in their environments, paying attention to communication, play, and overall interactions.

 - Identify Antecedent, Behavior, Consequence (ABC) when students are performing well.
 Specifically, what about the environment created the behavior you wanted to see, and what about the immediate action after the behavior reinforced it?

 - Increase opportunities for connections (i.e. morning meeting, free or structured play, etc)

 - Create multiple ways for students to express ideas

 - Identify and provide avenues and opportunities to meet potential sensory needs

 It is vital that educators constantly reflect upon their own assumptions.
 McCollum (2016) identifies a simple yet effective notion, that of “presum[ing] intellect.”
 If we assume all students have high capacity and intelligence for learning, we change the assumption that comes with a label.
 We shift from deficit thinking, to strengths-based thinking.
 We own that it’s on us as educators to create the environments where all our students can flourish.

-Dr. Sara Totten is currently the Director of Student Services for the DeForest Area School District, a suburb of Madison, Wisconsin.
 She earned her doctorate in educational leadership at Edgewood College in Madison studying principal perspectives of disproportionate placement of African American students in special education programs.